top of page

 2. Defining Employee Eligibility Rules

 Not every employee should automatically qualify for every training.
-Eligibility rules protect the company’s investment and ensure fair access.
+A strong training policy introduces eligibility rules to ensure fairness, relevance, and financial efficiency.

 “Employees are eligible to attend technical training after completing one year of continuous service.”